Rajasthan

 Best Time to Visit

-The best time to visit Udaipur is in between the months of September to March.
-The climate is cool and it becomes convenient for you to explore the palace and the city, which otherwise turns very hot during summers.
+The best time to visit Udaipur is between the months of September and March.
+The climate is cool, making it convenient to explore the palace and the city, which otherwise turns very hot during the summer.

 How to Reach